Leeds Bradford Airport: Development

-Airport ownership
+Ownership

 Leeds and Bradford councils jointly bought the airport site in 1930 and it opened as Yeadon Aerodrome in 1931.
 The airport became a limited company in 1987, and was shared between the five boroughs, Leeds (40%), Bradford (40%) and Wakefield, Calderdale and Kirklees (sharing the remaining 20%).

 In October 2006, plans to privatise the airport were confirmed and on 4 April 2007, the five controlling councils announced that Bridgepoint Capital had been selected as the preferred bidder.
 On 4 May 2007, Bridgepoint Capital acquired the airport from Leeds, Bradford, Wakefield, Calderdale and Kirklees councils for £145.5 million.
 Although Bridgepoint Capital owned the airport 100% financially, the councils hold a "special share" in the airport, to protect its name and continued operation as an air transport gateway for the Yorkshire region.
 In November 2017, Bridgepoint Capital sold the airport to AMP Capital who own several other airports around the world.
-AMP plans to expand the airport, improve the customer experience and secure more business flights.
+AMP announced plans to expand the airport, improve the customer experience and secure more business flights.

+In December 2025, InfraBridge, formerly known as AMP Capital, agreed terms to sell a 51% stake in the airport to AENA.
+Pending regulatory approval being granted, the transaction is scheduled to be completed in the second quarter of 2026.